Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: The ring of connected components

+\begin{proof} This is well-known (see e.g. \cite{friedvolklein}) but for completeness we include a proof here.
+It is clear that, by repeated action of the braid action \ref{braiding-action-def}, we can pull the $i$th monodromy element to the beginning of the $n$-tuple; that is, the $n$-tuple $(g_1, \ldots, g_n)$ is equivalent to $(g_i, g'_1, \ldots, g'_{n-1})$ for some $(n-1)$-tuple $(g'_1, \ldots, g'_{n-1})$.
+Write $d$ for the order of an element of $c$.
+If $n > d|c|$, some element $g'$ of $c$ occurs at least $d+1$ times in $(g_1, \ldots, g_n)$; we can use the braid action to pull these back to the front, forming an $n$-tuple \beq \underline{g} = (g',g', \ldots, g', g'_1, \ldots, g'_{n-d-1}) \eeq equivalent under the braid action to $(g_1,\ldots, g_n)$.
+The elements of this $n$-tuple generate $G$, whence $g',g'_1, \ldots, g'_{n-d-1}$ generate $G$.

+Now the fact that $(g')^d = 1$ implies that, for any $k$-tuple $h_1, \ldots, h_k$, the $d+k$-tuple \beq (\underbrace{g',g',\ldots,g'}_{d},h_1, \ldots, h_k) \eeq is equivalent under braiding to \beq (hg'h^{-1}, \ldots, hg'h^{-1}, h_1, \ldots, h_k) \eeq where $h$ is the product $h_1 \ldots h_k$; this equivalence is implemented by the braid that winds the first $d$ strands around the last $k$ strands -- i.e., we first braid the $g'$s to the right to obtain $(h_1, \ldots, h_k, g' , \dots, g' )$, and then braid the $h$s to the right to obtain the tuple above.
+Since the braid action can conjugate the $d$ copies of $g'$ by $h_1 \ldots h_k$ and by $h_1 \ldots h_{k-1}$, it can also conjugate those $d$ copies of $g'$ by $h_k$ alone.
+Repeating this process, we find that \beq (g',g',\ldots,g',h_1, \ldots, h_k) \eeq is equivalent to \beq (g'',g'', \ldots, g'', h_1, \ldots, h_k) \eeq for any $g''$ which is conjugate to $g'$ via an element in the group generated by $h_1, \ldots, h_k$.

+Now the final $n-d$ elements of $\underline{g}$ generate $G$, as we have seen.
+Since $g'$ is conjugate to $g$ via some element of $G$, the argument above shows that $\underline{g}$ is equivalent under the braid action to \beq (g,g,\ldots, g,g', g'_1, \ldots, g'_{n-d-1}) \eeq This proves the proposition. \end{proof}

+Recall that if $M = \oplus M_n$ is a graded $R$-module, we write $\deg M$ to mean the maximal $n$ such that $M_n \neq 0$.
+If there is no such $n$, we say $\deg M = \infty$.
 In the following Lemma, we prove a finiteness condition on $R$ which will turn out to imply all the homological properties of the category of $R$-modules that we require for the proof of the main theorem.

 \begin{lem} Suppose that $(G,c)$ has the non-splitting property.
-Let $D$ be an integer and write \beq U_D = \sum_{g \in c} r_g^{D|g|}, \eeq so that $U_D$ is in the center of $R$.
-Then there exists a $D$ such that the degree of $R/U_DR$ is finite. \end{lem}
+For an integer $D$, write \beq U_D = \sum_{g \in c} r_g^{D|g|}, \eeq so that $U_D$ is in the center of $R$.
+Then there exists a $D$ such that the degree of both kernel and cokernel of are finite. \end{lem}

 \begin{proof}